-The main disadvantage for hams use of Wifi, as with all microwave communications, is that range is effectively limited to line-of-sight distances.
-I observe that trees, houses, etc., reduce a 2.4ghz signal by 20db or more.
-Antennas mounted atop typical 50′ ham towers in my experience provide about 2 to 4 mile range.
+The main disadvantage for hams use of Wifi, as with all microwave communications, is that range is effectively limited to almost line-of-sight.
+I observe that trees, houses, etc., reduce a 2.4ghz signal by 15db or more.
+Antennas mounted atop typical 40′ to 50′ ham towers in my experience provide about 2 to 4 mile range.
 To achieve 2.4ghz line-of-sight communications over a distance of 24 miles, comparable to the range of a typical ham VHF/UHF repeater, assuming level ground with 50′ tall trees and buildings, you’d need both antennas to be 120′ above ground.
 This is beyond the ability of most individual hams, although ham clubs can often put antennas above 200′ on existing towers or tall buildings.
-A 2.4ghz repeater with antenna at 300′ would be needed to provide a 24 mile coverage radius to users with antennas only just high enough for the signal to be clear of nearby trees, buildings, etc. The required antenna height is determined by adding the height of obstructions to the height needed to achieve the desired “radio horizon” distance.
-Visit http://www.qsl.net/w4sat/horizon.htm and enter the two antenna heights.
-This calculates radio horizon distance.
-You must add to this antenna height the height needed to overcome any obstructions in the signal path.
+To get clear of nearby houses in a residential setting, an antenna height of at least 40′ is needed.
+Below 40ft, expect about a 15-18db loss due to houses and other buildings.
 When considering the height of obstructions, it is common to add an additional 10′ to 15′ to keep the entire Fresnel zone free of obstructions.

 An on-line calculator, provided by ve2dbe and towercoverage.com, will predict the received signal strength between any two points you select on a map.
 It takes into consideration the frequency, transmitter power, receiver sensitivity, antenna gain, antenna height.
 It uses terrain elevation map data, vegetation (trees) data, and urban (building) map data.
 I’ve found this calculator to predict fairly accurately the actual signal strengths I’ve observed.
 Received signal strength in excess of about -75dbm usually is sufficient for the WiFi equipment I’ve used.
 You must sign-up for a free account to use this online calculator